nuclio/nuclio/docs/setup/aks/getting-started-aks.md

 > **Note**: While the secret is used to trigger a docker login to a docker registry, the config map is used to pass a variable indicating which repository to push to.

 ## Install Nuclio
-After following your selected Kubernetes installation instructions, you should have a functioning Kubernetes cluster, a Docker registry, and a working local Kubernetes CLI (kubectl).
+By now you should have a functioning Kubernetes cluster, a Docker registry, and a working Kubernetes CLI (kubectl).
 Now, you can go ahead and install the nuclio services on the cluster.

 1. Deploy the `nuclio controller`, which watches for new functions, by running the following kubectl command:
 ```sh